Wealth Tax

 How the model handles the cascade.

-Each year the simulator applies growth, dividends, and salary to beginning-of-year wealth, deducts living expenses, then applies four taxes: a flat-rate wealth tax on the portfolio, ordinary income tax on dividends and salary, and long-term capital gains on assets liquidated to fund the wealth-tax bill itself.
+Each year the simulator applies growth, dividends, and salary to beginning-of-year wealth, deducts living expenses, then applies four taxes: a flat-rate wealth tax on net worth, ordinary income tax on dividends and salary (using your location's federal + state brackets), and long-term capital gains on assets liquidated to fund the wealth-tax bill itself.

 Capital-gains tax = W · t · ( c / (1 − c) ) where W = beginning wealth t = wealth-tax rate c = long-term capital-gains rate